tsgates/arch-wiki-markdown/wiki/Guake.md

     width = 100

-Change de value 100 for a more greater, in my case 125 ( 1280 divided by 1024 and multiplicated by 100)
+Change de value 100 for a more greater, in my case 125 (1280 divided by 1024 and multiplicated by 100.

+If the window width identified wrong, try to change the display number in

+    window_rect = screen.get_monitor_geometry(0)

 'Ctrl' Keybind Problem
 ----------------------